v-kulikov1/histonedb_Vladimir/CURATED_SET/README.md

 - Sequence - sequence as a string if no NCBI accession is available.

 ### Special cases
-- If histone is a doublet - we include it ones - see above.
+- If histone is a doublet - we include it once - see above.

 ## classification.json